 The Garter Squish Beanie is knit seamlessly in the round from the top down using a Pinhole cast on.
 It mimics the 'jogless' garter stitch pattern and slip stitch design which originated with the Garter Squish Jumpers, while the gentle 'swirl' of slip stitches around the crown gives it its own identity.
 The slip stitch design runs from the centre top of the beanie down to the 1x1 ribbed brim.

-Available in a full range of sizes, but the real beauty of the top-down construction is that the beanie can be easily customised both for length and overall circumference!
+The real beauty of the top-down construction is that the beanie can be easily customised both for length and overall circumference!
 Try on as you go and make it suit you!